 The setting reverses the weight values of the group.

 - Falloff Type

-The Warp Modifier can be awkward to use sometimes and the use case is rather small however, there are a couple of uses.
-For example, The Warp Modifier can be used to have an interactive Proportional Editing that can be used for animation.
+The Warp modifier can be awkward to use sometimes, and its use case is rather small, but there are a few still.
+For example, it can be used to have an interactive Proportional Editing that can be used for animations.

-Another way to use the Warp Modifier is to use it similar to the Deform Modifier.
+Another way to use this modifier is similar to the Deform Modifier.
 This allows you to deform parts of the mesh without having to make a vertex group.